Namkyeong/BGRL_Pytorch/.ipynb_checkpoints/README-checkpoint.md

 `--layers:` or `-l:`
 one or more integer values specifying  the number of units for each GNN layer.
-Default is 512 128
+Default is 512 128. usage example :`--layers 512 128`
-`--layers 512 128`

 `--aug_params:` or `-p:`
 four float values specifying the hyperparameters for graph augmentation (p_f1, p_f2, p_e1, p_e2).
-Default is 0.2 0.1 0.2 0.3
+Default is 0.2 0.1 0.2 0.3.
-`--layers 0.2 0.1 0.2 0.3`
+usage example : `--layers 0.2 0.1 0.2 0.3`